lengarvey/tinyModal/README.md

 $('#your-modal').tinyModal();
 ```

-You can style the overlay that grey's out the background as follows.
+You can style the overlay that greys out the background as follows.
 So
-put the following into your CSS file somewhere
+put this rule into your CSS somewhere:

 ```css
 #tiny_overlay {